Summit altitude: mt. 2452

 An evergreen classic route on high-quality quartzite, running in the middle of Rocca Castello East Face; the climb is elegant and pleasant.

 Getting ThereFrom Chiappera mt.
 1614 follow the road to Soutan Bridge; at a cross-road turn to right following the road towards Maurin Valley.
 After the second hairpin you’re reaching a pull-out with a little source on the right-hand side of the road.
 Parking.
 From the parking follow the trail towards Gregouri Pass (GTA and T12 path), going inside Gregury Valley and leading first towards Rocca Provenzale, then to Punta Figari, Torre Castello and finally Rocca Castello East sides.
 Rocca Castello is the last peak in the upper part of Greguri Valley (1 hour from the parking).

 Balzola Route report

 ***Balzola Route report (UIAA SCALE)

-Starting point is in the lowest point of East Face; looking at East Face one can see a great chimney – Palestro Chimney – leading to Forcella Castello and dividing Rocca Castello on the right-hand side from Torre Castello on the left-hand side.
-A sharp ridge, over which Maria Grazia Route runs, bounds Palestro Chimney on the right-hand side.
-Balzola starting point is situated 15 mt. right from this ridge, in the lowest point of East Face, below a crack slanting towards right and leading to a huge niche covered by a roof.
+The starting point is situated in the lowest point of East Face; looking at East Face one can see a great chimney – Palestro Chimney – leading to Forcella Castello and dividing Rocca Castello on the right-hand side from Torre Castello on the left-hand side.
+A sharp ridge, on which Maria Grazia Route runs, bounds Palestro Chimney on the right-hand side.
+Balzola starting point is situated 15 mt. right from this ridge, in the lowest point of East Face, below a crack slanting right and leading to a huge niche covered by a roof.